gmwyso19/DataVis_Final_Project/updates.md

 ## April 20 End of Class

 During class today I focused on trying different ways to make maps.
 Although most of them did not run correctly, It was helpful to see multiple ways that I could create the maps I have in mind.
 Hopefully this weekend I will be able to finalize a map.

+## April 25 Beginning of Class

+Over the weekend I focused most on putting together my blog and teaching myslef how to use the blogdown function through the website you linked in the final project assignment and Youtube.
+I am still having some trouble with getting the index.rmd to show up on the website.
+I also worked on sorting through my work so far and getting rid of unnessesary code, and trying to get my scatter plot to work correctly.
+I am so close with the scatterplot, just need to average the populations and concentrations so that there is only one point per county.

+I am not sure how to submit my blog to you since I do not have it linked to my GitHub yet.
+I can maybe send you a link to the website vis email?